Skip to content

 “If we had a roulette wheel in front of us and we were betting on the board, which keyword do we think represents the most traffic that is the most likely to be in-market?”

-In other words, it’s about focusing on the quality of the traffic, rather than the volume.
+In other words, it’s about focusing on the quality of the traffic rather than the volume.
+This is an essential part of our enterprise content marketing strategy, which helps us capture demand.

-It’s better to spend more time and money to drive the right, high-intent people to your website who are more likely to convert, versus driving as much traffic as possible and having next to zero people take any action.
+It’s better to spend more time and money driving smaller volumes of high-converting traffic to your site than driving as much traffic as possible and having next to zero people take any action.

 It’s about finding keywords that balance: